RafaGomezGuillen/whatsapp-ai-assistant/README.md

 Welcome to the WhatsApp AI Assistant project!
 This bot integrates GPT functionality with WhatsApp, allowing for various features such as text-to-speech, image generation, and more.

+## 🎥 Watch the YouTube video to see the bot in action!

 [![Watch the video](https://img.youtube.com/vi/tkHRkxfhbps/0.jpg)](https://www.youtube.com/watch?v=tkHRkxfhbps)

 ## Key Features